iomicroservices/baselink-nuxt/content/services/tradespeople/gardener/lawn-mowing.md

 Book lawn mowing{{$doc.location}} for a neat and healthy garden

 #description
 A freshly mowed lawn transforms the look of your garden.
-With BaseLink, you can book trusted local gardeners{{$doc.location}} to cut your grass, trim the edges and clear up after — whether it’s a one-off visit or part of regular garden care.
+With BaseLink, you can book trusted local gardeners{{$doc.location}} to cut your grass, trim the edges and clear up after — whether it's a one-off visit or part of regular garden care.

 #description
 Your gardener will mow the grass to your preferred height using professional tools for a clean and even finish.
-They’ll also trim around borders, flowerbeds and pathways to sharpen the overall look and maintain clear edges.
+They'll also trim around borders, flowerbeds and pathways to sharpen the overall look and maintain clear edges.

 #description
-All clippings are removed and taken away, so there’s no mess left behind.
+All clippings are removed and taken away, so there's no mess left behind.
 If requested, weed control treatments can also be applied to help keep your lawn healthy and free from unwanted growth.

 #description
 You can combine lawn mowing with other services like hedge trimming or planting, or set up a recurring visit to keep your outdoor space looking its best through the seasons.